Saturday, June 3, 2023

 “We're all talking about the metaverse as if we're entering some new dimension.
 This is not like dying and going to heaven.
 We're all going to be living in the real world with people,” Smith said, before calling for collaboration and interoperability in the metaverse's development.

-Facebook, used by nearly 3 billion people, changed its name to Meta amid strong criticism of its business practices to focus on building the ‘metaverse,' a shared virtual environment it bets will succeed the internet.
+Facebook, used by nearly 3 billion people, changed its name to Meta amid strong criticism of its business practices to focus on building the ‘metaverse,' a shared virtual environment it bets will succeed the mobile internet.

 “I think (the metaverse) will be very big… and quite important,” Smith said.
 “We have to ensure that it protects privacy, digital safety, and protects against disinformation, manipulation.
 We have a lot to clean up.”